ArionTT/DirectX-11-Test/README.md

 This is a test project about DirectX 11.

 ##Description
-This project is written by C++ Language and DirectX 11 Graphic Lib.Inside,mesh is readed and translated by a C++ lib, tiny_obj_reader.
+This project is written by C++ and DirectX 11 Graphic Lib.Inside,mesh is read and translated by a C++ lib, tiny_obj_reader.

 ##Files Structure
 Application class ----it is a class which control WinAPI and Device class.